-Wastewater discharges include the volumes of wastewater effluent discharged by the six wastewater treatment facilities located within the NMMA, and individual septic tanks where centralized sewer service is not provided.
-Wastewater discharges are estimated for the calendar year 2015.
+Wastewater discharges include the measured volumes of wastewater effluent discharged by the six wastewater treatment facilities located within the NMMA, and individual septic tanks where centralized sewer service is not provided and wastewater discharges are estimated for the calendar year 2016.
 The WWTFs include the Southland WWTF, the Blacklake WWTF, the Cypress Ridge WWTF, the Woodlands WWTF, and La Serena and Osage (GSWC).
 The Southland WWTF discharges treated wastewater into infiltration basins (see Section 3.1.11 Wastewater Discharge and Reuse).
 A portion of the water percolates and returns to the groundwater system and the remaining portion evaporates.
-The estimated percolation from Southland WWTF is 546 AF.
+The estimated percolation from Southland WWTF is 548 AF.
+GSWC delivered 782 AF of groundwater to their Nipomo system customers, where a small number of customers are connected to the Southland WWTF.
+The amount of groundwater produced that was delivered to these customers was 105 AF in 2016.
+The remaining GSWC Nipomo system customers discharged 298 AF of wastewater to septic systems.
 GSWC's La Serena and Osage iron and manganese removal treatment facilities treat water from GSWC's La Serena and Osage wells.
 Filter backwash water is discharged to percolation ponds, where water infiltrates into the basin.
-La Serena discharged 8.3 AF and Osage discharged 2.3 AF.
-The total WWTF effluent to infiltration basins in the NMMA was 557 AF (Table 3-7).
-The treated effluent from Blacklake WWTF (40 AF), Cypress Ridge WWTF (40 AF), and Woodlands WWTF (65 AF) is used to irrigate golf course landscaping.
-The wastewater discharged in septic systems percolates downward and may recharge the shallow aquifers, the deep aguifers, or become shallow subsurface flow outside the NMMA.
-The estimated amount of return flow from indoor use by rural residences is 183 AF.
+La Serena discharged 10.4 AF and Osage discharged 1.8 AF.
+The total WWTF effluent to infiltration basins in the NMMA was 554 AF (Table 3-8).
+The treated effluent from Blacklake WWTF (42 AF), Cypress Ridge WWTF (42 AF), and Woodlands WWTF (85 AF) is used to irrigate golf course landscaping.
+The estimated amount of wastewater discharge from indoor use by rural residences is 124 AF.
+The wastewater discharged in septic systems percolates downward and may recharge the shallow aquifers, the deep aquifers, or become shallow subsurface flow outside the NMMA.